-We have an extensive list of policies that cover the nursery and main school and a number of these are uploaded below.
-The policies ensure your child's academic, emotional and physical wellbeing is outstanding at all times.
-If you wish to request a particular policy or have a query relating to a school procedure, then please contact the school office.
+We have an extensive list of policies that cover the nursery and main school and those that we are required to publish online are available below.
+These policies ensure your child's academic, emotional and physical wellbeing is outstanding at all times.
+If you wish to request a particular policy, or have a query relating to a school procedure, then please contact the school office.

 Safeguarding & Child Protection

 Whitemoor Academy is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
 This means that we have a Child Protection Policy and procedures in place which we refer to in our policy below.
 Parents and carers are welcome to request a hard copy from the school office.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child's welfare.

 The Designated Safeguarding Lead (DSL) is Mrs G Hooper (Head of School and the Deputy Designated Safeguarding Lead (DSL) is Mr D Gray (Class 3 Teacher).
 The designated person for Children in Care is Mrs G Hooper.

 Please ensure you have read carefully the Aspire Complaints Procedure below.
 This document clearly outlines the appropriate and timely steps.